davidfetter/pg_audit/README.md

 which have executable components.

 - The table to be audited, hereinafter the audited table.
-Changes to the rows of this table need to be done with some care as to how that will cascade through the auditing system.
+Changes to the structure of this table need to be done with some care as to how they will cascade through the auditing system.
 In general, information-losing changes such as dropping a column or reducing a field's length are more dangerous and need to be thought through more carefully than information-gaining ones.